RARgames/4gaBoardsDocs/docs/dev/install/truenas-vars.md

 **`env` variables in `values.truenas.yaml`:**

-- `BASE_URL` - domain or ip address used to access 4ga Boards (Use this only when installing for True NAS)
+- `BASE_URL` - domain or ip address used to access 4ga Boards (Use this only when installing for TrueNAS)

 Additional Links:\
 [4ga Boards `values.yaml` File](https://github.com/RARgames/4gaBoards/blob/main/helm-chart/values.yaml)\